Last Updated on 11/08/24 by Rose Palmer

 Aft:

-Terrace pool – Most of this deck was cabins except for the very back where there was a small outdoor pool with a deck and deck chairs.
+Terrace pool – Most of this deck was cabins except for the very back where there was a small outdoor pool surrounded by a deck and deck chairs.

 Deck 14 – Lido